 Instead of having strict retention times, we have disk space limits for different (groups of) hierarchies.

-When these are full, the oldest articles are dropped to make room.
+When these are full, the oldest articles are dropped to make space.
 This means that for many hierarchies, our news server can act as a useful archive, keeping articles for months.

 Should my ISP provide outbound email?

-Most ISPs do offer an outbound email service when you sign up to an internet connection.
-However, there are some ISPs, like BT Broadband, who do not provide this service.
-Gradwell provide the ideal solution for customers in this situation.back to top
+Most ISPs do offer an outbound email service when you sign up to an internet connection: however, there are some ISPs, like BT Broadband, who do not provide this service.
+Gradwell provides the ideal solution for customers in this situation.back to top

 How do I check the service status?

-In the event of a system problem our network monitoring system will let us know.
+In the unlikely event of a system problem, our network monitoring system lets us know automatically.
 Before reporting any problems please check to see if it is already listed at www.gradwellstatus.com.

 The status website also has updates from our engineering team regarding any current or planned outages.
-Please note that these services are hosted for us by a totally independent ISP and thus should be available even if our own systems have a problem.
+Please note that these services are hosted for us by a totally independent ISP and thus should be available even if our own systems encounter a minor problem.